Clare Cooper Marcus

-Clare Cooper Marcus is Professor Emeritus in the Departments of Architecture and Landscape Architecture at the University of California, Berkeley.
-She is internationally recognized for her pioneering research on the psychological and sociological aspects of architecture, land-use planning and landscape design – particularly urban open space.
-Marcus has conducted many open space studies and evaluations of place design and place use by the means of observation.
-She has been particularly concerned with the distinguishing elements of public spaces such as gardens around hospitals, care homes, and public housing estates; environments for children and pubic open spaces.
+Professor Emeritus in the Departments of Architecture and Landscape Architecture at the University of California, Berkeley, Clare Cooper Marcus is internationally recognized for her pioneering research on the psychological and sociological aspects of architecture, land-use planning, and landscape design – particularly urban open space.
+Marcus has conducted many open space studies and evaluations of place design and use, and she is particularly interested in the distinguishing elements of public spaces such as the gardens around hospitals, care facilities, and public housing estates.

 Clare Cooper Marcus completed her undergraduate studies at the University of London, majoring in Cultural and Historical Geography, followed by a Masters degree in Urban Geography from the University of Nebraska.
 She worked for several years as a city planner in London, before returning to the U.S. for a second Masters degree in City and Regional Planning at Berkeley, focusing on designed environments.
-In 1969 she began teaching at Berkeley, in the Department of Landscape Architecture, focusing on the psychological and sociological aspects of architecture, land use and landscape design.
+As a student in the 1960s, she began studying the public realm and the built environment with a social science research methodology.
+Through interviews and observation, she conducted post-occupancy evaluations of several housing schemes, including Easter Hill Village in Richmond, California, and St. Francis Square in San Francisco.
+In 1969 she began teaching at Berkeley, in the Department of Landscape Architecture.

 Cooper Marcus has written and taught extensively on the psychological impact of home.
-Her use of methods derived from Gestalt Therapy, and concepts from Jungian psychology have allowed her to closely examine people’s relationships and attachments to their homes, best illustrated in her internationally-popular book House as Mirror of Self.
-Her most recent work has focused on the therapeutic benefits of gardens in hospitals and other health care facilities.
-Healing Gardens: Therapeutic Benefits and Design Recommendations (with Marni Barnes) won the EDRA/Places Award for Place Research in 2000.
+Her use of methods derived from Gestalt Therapy, and concepts from Jungian psychology have allowed her to closely examine people’s relationships and attachments to their homes, which is best illustrated in her internationally-renowned book House as Mirror of Self (1995).
+Her most recent work, Healing Gardens: Therapeutic Benefits and Design Recommendations (1999),which won the EDRA Award for Place Research in 2000, focuses on the therapeutic benefits of gardens in hospitals and other health care facilities.

-While general public places are still used and valued, Cooper Marcus suggests that semi-public spaces – communal spaces – are becoming increasingly important.
-Spaces near offices, schools, hospitals, hotels, day care centers and housing estates are shared by specific groups of people with their own needs and expectations.
-Safety and predictability have become prime elements for the success of those spaces.
-In an era of high mobility, heterogeneous backgrounds, and fast pace living, Cooper Marcus argues, many people prefer the relative predictability of social life in shared outdoor space of a housing cluster, campus courtyard, or office building plaza to the strangeness of the town square, and these needs must be taken into account by designers.
+Communal Spaces.
+In addition to public spaces, Cooper Marcus suggests that semi-public spaces – communal spaces – are becoming increasingly important.
+Spaces near offices, schools, hospitals, hotels, day care centers and housing estates are shared by specific groups of people with their own set of needs and expectations, and safety and predictability have become key factors in the success of those spaces.
+In an era of high mobility, diversity, and fast-paced living, Cooper Marcus argues, many people prefer the relative predictability of social life in the shared outdoor space of a housing cluster, campus courtyard, or office building plaza to the strangeness of the town square, and designers should take these considerations into account.

-Cooper Marcus reminds us that density entails a dimension beyond the number of units per spatial area.
-Depending on landscaping, accessibility and views, users might perceive two areas that meet the same zoning or planning criterion as having different densities.
-Density is highly necessary and socially desirable in urban environments.
-Cooper Marcus acknowledges, however, that many people currently hold low density single family housing as the ideal, associating high density with a variety of negative factors.
-Designers therefore face a specific challenge to create environments that convey low perceived densities, while capturing the benefits of higher-density urban living.
+Perceived Density.
+Cooper Marcus reminds us that density goes beyond the number of units per spatial area.
+Depending on landscape, accessibility, and views, users might perceive two areas that meet the same zoning or planning criterion as having different densities.
+While density is both necessary and desirable in urban environments, Cooper Marcus acknowledges that many people currently hold low density single family housing as the ideal, associating high density with multiple negative factors.
+Designers therefore face a specific challenge in creating environments that convey low perceived densities, while capturing the benefits of higher-density urban living.

-In her book People Places, Cooper Marcus presents guidelines for the design of public and communal outdoor spaces.
-She emphasizes that these guidelines are not prescriptive in the sense that they tell designers and planners what type of swing or bench or pathway to use in specific places.
-She contests that design guidelines should never undermine the creativity of planners or designers.
+Design Guidelines.
+In her book People Places, Cooper Marcus offers guidelines for the design of public and communal outdoor spaces.
+They are not prescriptive, however, as she believes strongly that design guidelines should never undermine the creativity of planners or designers.
 Instead, Cooper Marcus supports the planning process by providing researched information about the motivations, needs, and behaviors of people who use shared outdoor spaces, including those who are often overlooked, such as children.
-Her design guidelines support the designer because they provide information he/she is often not able to access otherwise.

 “The problem is not that designers are lacking for creative ideas, but rather that they are frequently hampered by not having the time to search out appropriate people-based research to take this step further: research based recommendation cannot substitute for public participation.”